-A senior engineer walks through four hidden failures that made their backup system look healthy while actually doing nothing.
-Exact commands, real error messages, and the fixes that finally worked.
+A senior engineer walks through the four hidden failures that made his backup system look healthy while actually failing for six weeks.
+Includes the exact commands, error messages, and hardware specs that turned a disaster into a reliable setup.

 Quick Take